 For another thing, it’s worth getting into a decent condition before starting nine months that take their toll on your body.
 Exercise is also very good for your mental well-being – all the mental health organisations recommend it – and again, although you can’t relax your way to a successful conception, it makes sense to reduce your overall stress levels as early as possible.

 The general recommendations from experts is around 30 minutes’ moderate to intense activity – like fast walking or cycling – five times a week.
 You don’t have to do the full 30 minutes in one go (two 15-minute power walks to and from work will count) but you do have to do it to a level that gets you slightly out of breath.

 There’s been some research that suggests that women who do a lot of high-impact, high-intensity exercise to the point where they’re exhausted, several times a week, have fertility problems – but we don’t know if it’s actually the exercise to blame, or other things like their diet.
 Certainly, if you’re dieting and exercising to the point where your periods stop, you’ve got obvious problems.
 But if you’re already used to doing a reasonable amount of exercise, don’t worry yourself unduly.
 You’re almost certainly doing the best thing for your body.

-Sadly, there’s no guarantee that exercise will help you in labour – but it certainly ought to help you get through the months leading up to it, as well as helping to keep your weight at a healthy level.
-And it should also help you fit your post-baby body back into your jeans, when the time comes.
+Sadly, there’s no guarantee that exercise will help you in labour – but it certainly will to help you get through the months leading up to it, as well as helping to keep your weight at a healthy level.
+And it should also help you fit your post-baby body back into your jeans when the time comes.